ARMmbed/mbed-os-5-docs/docs/advanced/utest.md

 You may override any of the default handlers with your own custom handler.

-To ignore a handler completely and not call a custom or default handler, you may use the `ignore_handler` hint.
+To ignore a handler completely and not call a custom or default handler, use the `ignore_handler` hint.
 To explicitly invoke the default handler, use the `default_handler` hint.

-To use your own custom handler, provide a function with the correct signature for the handler that you want to customize and provide it in your test case wrapper or specification wrapper.
-To turn a `failure_t` into a meaningful string use the `stringify(failure_t)` method.
+To use your own custom handler, provide a function with the correct signature for the handler that you want to customize, and provide it in your test case wrapper or specification wrapper.
+To turn a `failure_t` into a meaningful string, use the `stringify(failure_t)` method.

-**We strongly recommend that you call the predefined `greentea_*` handlers inside your custom callback, as they report the current condition in a properly formatted fashion.** By calling these handlers inside your custom callback your unit test does not need to be modified if the test logging needs to be changed in the future.
+**We strongly recommend that you call the predefined `greentea_*` handlers inside your custom callback, as they report the current condition in a properly formatted fashion.** By calling these handlers inside your custom callback, your unit test does not need to be modified if the test logging needs to be changed in the future.

 For the `Specification` class the order of arguments is: